Global Challenge 3: How can population and resources be brought into balance?

 - Improve rain-fed agriculture and irrigation management.

-- Invest in precision agriculture and aquaculture.
+- Invest in precision, smart, digital agriculture and aquaculture.

 - Produce pure meat without growing animals (demonstrated in 2013).